okfn-brasil/querido-diario-data-processing/README.md

 make re-run
 ```
 - and see gazettes processed running the query above
-- you can search using ElasticSearch
+- you can search using OpenSearch on port 9200
 ```console
 curl 'http://localhost:9200/querido-diario/_search' \
   -H 'Content-Type: application/json' \